 Patients with advanced keratoconus or corneal scarring may be candidates for keratoplasty if less invasive treatments cannot provide the desired results.
-Dr. Andrew Holzman prefers to reserve this procedure for patients who have not achieved optimal results with more conservative treatment options.
+Dr. Andrew Holzman says "this procedure is reserved for patients who have not achieved optimal results with more conservative treatment options".
 Keratoplasty, or corneal transplantation, replaces damaged or diseased corneas with donor tissue to restore vision.
 Dr. Holzman can determine your keratoconus candidacy during a consultation at one of the five offices comprising his Washington, D.C.-area practice.

 What Can Keratoplasty Treat?